tytydraco/yessleep/out/The_Jungle_Under_House_65.md

 Sarah lunged, unstoppable.

 One viscous step and her knee drove between his legs with all the kindness of a prison sentence.
-He folded with a sound I hope never to hear again; Weiss stumbled back against the wall, one hand over her mouth, the other cradling her arm as if he'd tried to sever it.
+He folded with a sound I hope never to hear again; Weiss stumbled back against the wall, one hand over her mouth, the other shaking as if he'd tried to sever it.

 Sarah caught a fistful of shirt and hit him again, a filthy punch to the mouth, spitting blood.